Welcome to Walter's Maze Mansion! :-)

 50th birthday card.

-had contests where member built robots would run through a small wood Maze,
+contests where member built robots would run through a small wood Maze, seeing

-seeing who could make it through in the shortest time.
-One year I designed the
+who could make it through in the shortest time.
+One year I designed the plan

-plan for their Mazes using their available boards, and rendered the plan in a
+for their Mazes using their available boards, and rendered the plan in a 3D

-3D picture for their newsletter for good measure.
-Also in that newsletter I
+picture for their newsletter for good measure.
+Also in that newsletter I wrote

-wrote a small article titled What is a Maze.
-A 3D
+a small article titled What is a Maze.
+A 3D Maze picture

-- Torus Maze: This is the Maze that appears
+- Torus Maze: This is a Maze that used to be

-as the background for this page.
-It's really a Maze on the surface of a torus,
+the background image for this page.
+It's a Maze on the surface of a torus,

-without a specific start or finish, where the left and right edges meet and the
+without a specific start or finish, in which the left and right edges meet and

-top and bottom wrap too.
-So it makes a nice mosaic appearing to be one large
+the top and bottom wrap too.
+The result is a nice mosaic appearing to be one

 - Tilt Maze: This is the design that